Lakshmi-Sunil/Microproject/README.md

 - Register apartments.
 - Register tenants/owners.
 - Manage user profile.
-- Mail goes to admin when user changes profile data.
+- receive email notification when user changes profile data.
 - Decide if mail should go to a person or not.
 - Add or remove members.
 - Can give admin rights to secretary or anybody else.